Follow the Cataract Patient Journey at Swagel Wootton Eye Institute

 - Can you still read, work, drive and live your life?
 You may not need surgery in that case.

-Our cataract surgeons in Arizona perform traditional laser cataract surgery or laser cataract surgery.
+Our cataract surgeons in Arizona perform traditional cataract surgery or laser cataract surgery.
 These surgeries are similar in many regards but laser surgery isn’t covered by all insurance carriers and cost more to perform.

 Traditional cataract surgery is also called phacoemulsification.
 Your surgeon uses a scalpel to make an incision in your cornea.
 They then insert another tool through this incision to reach the lens capsule.
 The surgeon softens the cataract using ultrasound waves and removes the pieces.
 You also get a new lens to restore your vision.